Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 3) Scheduling and availability routing

 Urgent care MRI succeeds when scheduling is treated as a routing problem rather than a clerical task.
-Same-day access usually depends on a narrow protocol menu, predictable scan slots, and a defined escalation path when no slots are available.
+Same-day access usually depends on a narrow menu of protocols, predictable scan slots, and a defined escalation path when no slots are available.
 If the clinic uses a partner imaging site, this is where the handoff must be controlled so the patient does not repeat intake and the clinical question does not get lost.

 4) Scan execution and protocoling

 MRI at urgent care depends on standard protocols that match common urgent presentations, for example, knee internal derangement, acute back pain without red flags, or suspected occult fracture.
-Protocoling should be explicit about sequences, contrast rules, and what constitutes a “critical finding” that triggers immediate communication.
+Protocoling should be explicit about sequences, contrast rules, and the criteria for a “critical finding” that triggers immediate communication.

 5) Interpretation pathway (onsite radiologist vs teleradiology)